-IV Therapy for Headaches and Migraines, Delivered Directly to You
+Drip Hydration Brings IV Treatments for Headaches and Fast Migraine Relief Directly to You

-That’s where IV therapy comes in.
-IV treatments are a natural and effective way to relieve your symptoms quickly.
-As with all of our IVs, we can include custom add-ons such as anti-inflammatory and anti-nausea medications to help bring fast relief from particularly nasty symptoms.
+That’s where IV therapy with Drip Hydration comes in.
+At-home IV treatments are a natural and effective way to relieve your symptoms quickly.
+As with all of our IVs, we can include custom add-ons such as anti-inflammatory and anti-nausea medications to help bring fast relief from your symptoms.

-Best of all, we bring the appointment to you, delivering migraine relief to you whether you’re at the office, on-the-go at a conference, or working from home.
+Best of all, we bring the appointment to you, delivering headache and migraine relief to you whether you’re at the office, on-the-go at a conference, or working from home.
 Our IVs generally take 30 – 45 minutes to administer and can provide relief from your symptoms immediately.
-Call us or book online for relief to be delivered to you within an hour of booking.
+Call us or book online for fast relief to be delivered to you.